sangqt/sangqt.github.io/docs/_posts/2022-09-14-github-pages-with-route-53.markdown

-# How to deploy GitHub pages with AWS Route 53 registered custom domain and force HTTPS
+# How to deploy GitHub pages with AWS Route 53 registered custom domain
 In this guide I will explain how to deploy a website to GitHub pages forcing HTTPS over a custom domain that is registered with AWS Route 53.
 We will set up our domain so that the www subdomain will redirect to the apex domain.

 **Summary**